biicode/docs/c++/blocks.rst

   |   +-- CMakeLists.txt
   |   +-- README

-Here you can see the main components of a block:
+These are the main components of a block (under the ``block_name/`` directory):

-  - the ``block_name/`` directory contains your repo's code, with its sources and folders.
+  - Your repo's code, with its sources and folders.
+  - ``CMakeLists.txt`` file, to specify your build config.
+  - ``biicode.conf`` file with information about your block and its dependencies.
   - a README
-  - The ``CMakeLists.txt`` specifies your build config.
-  - ``biicode.conf`` contains information about your block and its dependencies.

-:ref:`More information on the biicode.conf file<biicode_conf>`
+* :ref:`More information on the biicode.conf file<biicode_conf>`

-:ref:`Building Configuration your own Block <cpp_building>`.
+* :ref:`Building Configuration your own Block <cpp_building>`

 Create a block
 ==============

 Blocks live in Biicode projects, each biicode projects can have in it as many blocks as you want.

-A project is a combination of metadata and folders containing your blocks, dependencies and files like policies.bii to apply when finding or updating your dependencies.
+A project is a combination of meta-data and folders containing your blocks, dependencies and files like policies.bii to apply when finding or updating your dependencies.

 Each project follows the same standard structure: